 The little effort of mounting a tracking device is what it takes to join the IoT revolution.

-To see just how impressive the amount of data from non-powered assets can be, we have looked at a Trusted tracker currently in use on a rail car from our customer, Bane NOR.
+To see just how impressive the amount of data from non-powered assets can be, we have looked at a Trusted tracker currently in use on a rail car from a customer operating in a harsh environment.

 Browsing through the data, we see that the rail car in question has been moving for a combined period of 70 days and 16 hours in which it has accumulated almost 52.000 kilometers.